ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 Comment 2018-07-28 21:44
 * Well, it too a few hours more than I wanted, but at least there's something fun to look at
-* There's nothing serious here yet, but at the least a proof of concept is in operation: we can loadd all th JSON files in a single visualization and manipulate the scene at a reasonable pace
+* There's nothing serious here yet, but at the least a proof of concept is in operation: we can load all th JSON files in a single visualization and manipulate the scene at a reasonable pace

 ## Script 5: View Design Explorer Data Three.js files R2